 - impacts in wider society (e.g. tax revenues and payments to the government, economic growth, climate change mitigation)

-Often, companies also carry out various community projects with their local communities alongside their core business.
-Typically, these are projects are related to education, health, and water supply or sanitation.
+Companies often carry out various community projects with their local communities alongside their core business.
+Typically, these projects are related to education, health, and water supply or sanitation.

-This is particularly typical for companies operating in remote rural areas or areas which have been otherwise left behind.
+This is particularly typical for companies operating in remote rural areas or areas otherwise left behind.